GinOwO/GameEngine/README.md

 ```

 ## Tests
-Git pre-push hooks can be started by running the following command:
+Git pre-push hooks can be enabled by running the following command:
 ```bash
 ./.githooks/init-hooks.sh
 ```